tldr-pages/tldr/pages/common/k9s.md

 # k9s

-> CLI to view and manage Kubernetes clusters.
+> View and manage Kubernetes clusters.
 > More information: <https://k9scli.io/>.

 - Manage a cluster using a kubeconfig context: